jeffgore00/jg_ts_react_node_project_skeleton/README.md

   - ...in conjunction with [React Testing Library][react testing library] for the frontend...
   - ...and [SuperTest][supertest] for API tests on the backend.
 - Automation with [WebdriverIO][webdriverio] and [Jasmine][jasmine] with one passing test out of the box
-  - WebdriverIO CLI extended with new flags to facilitate ease of use
+  - WebdriverIO CLI extended with custom flags to facilitate ease of use
   - Runnable on your local machine in Chrome with [Chromedriver][chromedriver], or in headless mode in Chrome or Firefox with [selenium-standalone][selenium-standalone]
   - Has the option to save screenshots of tests at the point of failing or of completion
   - Whenever WebdriverIO loads a new URL, logs the URL to the console